NNRVINTAGE/ThouSands-Forum/README.md

 - why did you use php?<br>
 A: Cuz i hate myself
 ## Credits
-much of part in this readme file were inspired by [HCB](https://github.com/hackclub/hcb) repository readme
+much of part in this readme were inspired from [HCB](https://github.com/hackclub/hcb) readme